garbit/eve-market-data-to-csv/README.md

 # About
 This tool allows you to retrieve JSON data from evemarketer and convert the data into csv.
-The tool selects the top 5 lowest value sells along with market volme and pricing information.
+The tool selects the top 5 lowest value sells along with market volume and pricing information.
+Historic market data is retrieved for each item to calculate possible percentage profit given a regional average of your trading area i.e. Jita.

 ## Install
 Install the required packages using ```npm```: